gvwilson/sensibleadventures/nardica/nardica.md

 "Sorry," her First said unapologetically.
 Her Second looked up from her workbench long enough to grin.
-A pair of magnifying glasses made her eyes look cartoon-huge in a face that showed how beautiful Honesty's would be in the years to come.
+A pair of magnifying glasses made her eyes look cartoon-huge in a face that showed how Honesty's would look in years to come.

 "What bad news?"
 Iffy asked.